From Pre-primary Education to School

 The first year in school forms a foundation for the whole education.
 During the first year of school, children develop a perception of themselves as learners and members of a group.
 In order to maintain healthy development, it is important for children to gain confidence in their own abilities to learn and get along with classmates and adults.
 Therefore, it is very important to ensure a successful transition to school.
 Studying in a large group with only one adult is a challenge for all children starting school.
 The aim of cooperation between pre-primary education and elementary education is to ensure easy transition from pre-primary to school.

-Eskarista Ekalle data transfer has been developed to support children's transition from pre-primary education to school.
 Eskarista Ekalle data transfer is used in all Vantaa's pre-primary education places and comprehensive schools.
-During the year in pre-primary, the teachers observe the children in accordance with a consistent observation method.
+During the year in pre-primary, the teachers observe the children.
 Through observation, the teachers gain important information on the child's learning abilities: What kind of learner is the child?
 What kind of teaching methods are beneficial for the child?
 What are the child's strengths?
 What kind of support does the child need?
 This information is utilized when pre-primary education is planned.
 Additionally, the information is utilized in the child's transition to school.

 The data transfer from pre-primary education to school is done together with the guardians in the spring semester of the pre-primary year.
 The pre-primary teacher and the guardians have a discussion about the child's pre-primary education year and transition to school.
-The pre-primary teacher fills in the LEOPS (Child's per -data transfer form to be sent to the school, and the guardians sign it.
 The aim of the data transfer is to ensure the child's easy transition from pre-primary education to school and the continuum of learning support.

 Assessment of School Readiness and Need for Special Support